BehruzMaxmudov1203/BehruzMaxmudov1203/README.md

 ---

-### 🚀 Goals for 2025
+### 🎯 2025 Goals

-- ✅ Build end-to-end ML and AI projects
+- ✅ Build scalable backend APIs with full testing and documentation
+- ✅ Learn and implement **Docker**, **CI/CD**, and **Async** backend logic
+- ✅ Deploy at least 5 backend services to production (Render, Railway, or Docker)
-- ✅ Contribute to open-source AI/Data projects
+- ✅ Contribute to open-source backend/API-related projects
-- ✅ Learn MLOps and LLM fine-tuning
+- ✅ Master Python design patterns and best practices
-- ✅ Publish AI research or blogs

 ---

 Thanks for visiting my profile! ⭐
+Feel free to reach out or collaborate!